 We are often asked to explain the difference between ‘Limited’ and ‘Ltd’ at the end of a company name.
-There is absolutely no difference, other than the fact that one is a complete word and the other is a shortened form.
+There is no difference other than that one is a complete word, and the other is a shortened form.
 It’s entirely up to you whether to use Limited or Ltd.

 Using Limited or Ltd at the end of a company name

-When you’re setting up a limited company, there are a number of company name rules and restrictions to bear in mind.
+When registering a limited company, there are several company name rules and restrictions to bear in mind.

 One of the first decisions you will have to make is whether to choose ‘Limited’ or ‘Ltd’ for the end of your company name.
-However, your choice will only affect the way your company name is displayed on your incorporation documents.
+However, your choice will only affect how your company name is displayed on your incorporation documents.

 Rules for Welsh companies